Tools of Characterization

-Language is the star of Love's Labour's Lost, and by far the most important tool of characterization in the play.
-The noblemen and women take pride in their ability to craft arguments, images, and zing comebacks and insults.
-Dull and Costard, the rustics, continually use malapropisms (using the wrong word in place of another).
+Language is the A-list star of Love's Labour's Lost, and by far the most important tool of characterization in the play.
+The noblemen and women take pride in their ability to craft arguments, create images, and zing comebacks and insults.
+Dull and Costard, the rustics, continually use malapropisms (the wrong word in place of another).
 They absorb the intellectual atmosphere and try to fit in.

 Holofernes can't keep himself from talking like a teacher, in Latin, with lists of synonyms after every word.
 And Armado, oh Armado.
 The braggart habitually asks rhetorical questions to flesh out his speeches and letters.
 Take a look at "Writing Style" for more specifics on linguistic conventions Shakespeare uses.

 A word about verse and prose.
 You'll notice that sometimes Shakespeare writes in lines (rhymed or not) like a poem—that's verse.
 Usually it's in iambic pentameter—five feet of an unstressed and stressed syllable.
 If you exaggerate, it sounds like this: da DUM da DUM da DUM da DUM da DUM.
 Here's a cute couplet—two rhymed lines—that demonstrates what we're talking about:

 Thy own wish I thee in every place.
-(2.1.52-53)
+(2.1.183-184)